My italki Review: Connect, Converse and Conquer a New Language

-Speaking is one of the most challenging areas for language learners, and we can all probably think of a time when we’ve been put on the spot.
+Speaking is one of the most challenging areas for language learners.

 This unexpected reaction somehow threw me off.

 This is why practicing your English speaking skills is so important!

 Fortunately, there are a lot of platforms and language learning apps out there that offer assistance in this field, including the one we’ll focus on today: italki.

 Description: A language tutoring website with a strong community of native speakers and language learners.